-A survey of town centre parking undertaking in October/November 2021 resulted in the finding that, whilst there is adequate parking within the town for local and visitor traffic, it is not always where it is needed and inadequately signposted, which leads to problems at peak times.
+A survey of town centre parking undertaken in October/November 2021 resulted in the finding that, whilst there is adequate parking within the town for local and visitor traffic, it is not always where it is needed and inadequately signposted, which leads to problems at peak times.
 Details are available in the evidence document.

 It is again recognised that the nature of development in the town centre is such that individual schemes are unlikely to enable substantial new or improved parking, but there is the potential for a cumulative approach to be taken.
 In addition, the Town Council will look for partnership opportunities with, and investment from, the County Council and other agencies, to address the known parking problems in the town centre.
+This should include the potential to reconfigure existing on and off-street parking.